Black Gold Beach or How Oil Transformed Long Beach and Built the Southern California Economy

 Pinnacles National Park’s open landscape of dramatic rock formations and craggy spires looks otherworldly, especially in golden hour light.
 But few people who visit the park, located in Central California, southeast of the San Francisco Bay Area, are aware that the rock formations were once at the center of a fierce debate in the history of California geology.

-And at the center of the controversy was a young geologist named Thomas Dibblee Jr.
+And at the center of the controversy was Dibblee.

 Thomas Dibblee Jr. (Source: Wikipedia)

 The crux of Dibblee’s discovery lies in the relationship between Pinnacles National Park and a volcanic source located near present-day Neenach, close to Palmdale in Southern California.
-The geological narrative that Dibblee pieced together revealed that the rock formations at Pinnacles originated from volcanic eruptions that occurred approximately 23 million years ago, near what is now Neenach.
-Over millions of years, the relentless movement along the San Andreas Fault has transported these formations over 195 miles (314 kilometers) to their current location.
-At the time, very few people, geologists included, believed that was possible.
+The geological narrative that Dibblee (along with geologist Mason L. Hill) pieced together revealed that the rock formations at Pinnacles originated from the same volcanic eruptions that occurred approximately 23 million years ago, near what is now Neenach.
+In other words, during his mapping, Dibley had discovered that there were rock units on one side of the San Andreas Fault that clearly matched with others on the opposite side, but they’d moved apart, splitting these formations by over 195 miles (314 kilometers) to their current location.
+In fact, if you could restore the block of California west of the San Andreas Fault to where it sat during the Jurassic, about 150 to 200 million years ago, you’d find it began far south of today’s Mexican border.

 CALIFORNIA CURATED ON ETSY